Protecting Your Social Media Presence

 - Photo tagging is also a common feature to many social media sites.
 On Twitter, this function makes it easier for other users to and your followers to locate you and participate in social exchanges.
 Due to tagged photos not being individually verified, you could be associated with images you are not even in or images you never want to be associated with.
 To avoid this risk, change the photo tagging setting to prevent anyone other than yourself from tagging you in photos.

-Facebook allows us to stay in touch with family and friends.
-There are a few important security settings to check and change for a more secure experience:
+There are a few important security settings to enable for a more secure, social networking experience:

-Login notifications are a great way to identify attempted compromises to your Facebook profile.
-When accessing your profile, Facebook checks for the presence of a “cookie” on your computer that identifies the browser.
-This double checks that it is one that you have accessed your account is on before.
+- Login notifications (also known as unrecognized login alerts) are a great way to identify attempted compromises to your Facebook profile.
+When accessing your profile, Facebook checks for the presence of a “cookie” on your device.
 If the cookie is absent or incorrect, Facebook asks if the information should be saved and will send a text or email.
 Login notifications are a great way to keep track of your account.
 If you receive a login notification and you did not initiate the login, you should immediately change your password and follow the Facebook community guidelines for what to do next.
+Note, you can also setup two-factor authentication.
+This is the most secure protocol for your account.
+You will login using your password as well as a code sent via text message to your phone.

 Configuring LinkedIn accounts for maximum security can be challenging.
 Users need to decide how to balance privacy, safety and security against the value of building a professional network.
 As a general rule, do not include things like email, telephone numbers or addresses in any fields that are not labeled for that information.